uetopia/ProMMO/README.md

 https://github.com/uetopia/uetopia-online-subsystem/tree/4.18
 https://github.com/EpicGames/UnrealEngine/tree/4.18

 It is strongly recommended to use this branch for testing and evaluation only.
-Use the OSS enhanced branch and the patched engine for serious projects as it contains important functionality for some otherwise missing push notifications.
+Use the OSS enhanced branch and the patched engine for serious projects.
+These branches contain important functionality that is missing in the stock engine.

 # Live Demo
 https://www.youtube.com/watch?v=qVm1kcUoFBY